johnlindquist/mcpez/README.md

 // Example of using getServer() for advanced operations const server = getServer() if (server) {
-    log("debug", "Server is running, can access advanced APIs") } else {
+    log.debug("Server is running, can access advanced APIs") } else {
-    log("debug", "Server not started yet, logging is queued") }
+    log.debug("Server not started yet, logging is queued") }
 ```